What Is Alugbati?

 Alugbati is the Filipino term for Malabar spinach, which is a common leafy vegetable found in Southeast Asia, South America, and the West Indies.
-It is vine with reddish-purple leaves and stems.
+It is a vine with reddish-purple leaves and stems.

 In this recipe, I blanch alugbati and then combine it with fish that has marinated in a honey mustard sauce.
 The result is delicious!

 - 500 grams fish